-The things which we truly value should be the things which get the lion’s share of our: time, money, energy, thought-life and passion.
+The things that we truly value should be the things that get the lion’s share of our: time, money, energy, thought-life and passion.
 This is what it means to ‘love God with all your heart, mind and strength’.
 If your resources are going to other things first and God gets what is left over, then all we have are good intentions, and good intentions are not what truly glorifies God.
-I would encourage you at the beginning of this new year to determine in your heart what you want your focus to be on, chat about your intentions with friends and leaders and begin to proactively order your life so that you bear much fruit for your heavenly Father.
+I would encourage you at the beginning of this new year to determine in your heart what you want your focus to be on, chat about your intentions with friends and leaders and begin to proactively order your life so that you bear much fruit for your Heavenly Father.

 This article was reviewed on 8 December 2021.
 It was originally published on the Four12 Global website on 1 February 2018.